mornir/my-skills/README.md

 # My path for becoming a frontend web developer

+## What I am currently learning
+I now focus on practicing what I already know.

 ## What I know

 ### HTML/CSS
 - CSS Layout (CSS Grid / Flexbox)
 - CSS animations and transitions
+- Semantic HTML (I strive to using all available tags)

 ### CSS Frameworks
 - Vuetify